 He equally has a very active merger control practice, regularly representing clients in merger reviews before the German and European authorities as well as coordinating merger filings worldwide.
 His recent experience includes transactions in the chemical, energy, retail, real estate and steel industries.

 Lukas’ recent work also includes defending a company in an ongoing cartel investigation by the European Commission and advising several e-commerce platforms on their competition law compliance.

-Lukas holds a law degree and a doctorate in competition law from the University of Bonn.
+Lukas regularly speaks at conferences and publishes on competition law issues.
+One of his articles (on an aspect of international merger control) won a Concurrences Antitrust Writing Award.
 In 2017, he spent six months on secondment to Allen & Overy's US antitrust practice group in New York and Washington, DC.
-He is fluent in four languages (German, English, French and Spanish).
+Apart from his native German, he speaks fluent English, French and Spanish.

 Allen & Overy's global antitrust and competition practice comprises over 120 specialists operating across APAC, Europe and North America.
 The practice advises corporate clients and financial institutions on their global antitrust transactions, policies, litigation and regulatory strategies, and regularly acts on some of the highest-profile and most complex cases in the market.